 1. Create or Log Into Your OpenAI Account:

 Visit OpenAI’s API documentation website and either sign in with an existing account or create a new one.
-This step is crucial as it grants you access to the API keys required for authentication.
+This step is important as it grants you access to the API keys required for authentication.

 2. Generate an API Key: